allisonkadel/carbin-api-docs/source/index.html.md

 <aside class="notice">
 If you include the <code>user_profile</code> or <code>options</code> parent parameters, you are required to include all corresponding child parameters.
+Providing the data in <code>user_profile</code> improves the accuracy of the environmental footprint calculation.
+If it is not included, typical values for a US resident will be assumed.
 </aside>

 # Throttling